 And along with traveling in the off-season, we can also help alleviate the stress that popular destinations feel by broadening our focus.
 Instead of just focusing on the one big popular place that gets plastered all over Instagram, consider visiting lesser-known attractions nearby as well.

 As an example, let's look at Zion National Park in Utah.
-It's one of the most popular national parks in the United States – in 2017, it was the third-most-visited national park in the country, with more than 4.5 million visitors.
+It's one of the most popular national parks in the United States, with an annual average of 4.5 million visitors.